Available in English, Spanish and German, with other languages coming.

 Why Many Rape Victims Don't Fight or Yell

-Published in June 2015, this brief essay explains basic brain responses to being attacked, including sexually.
+Published by The Washington Post in June 2015, this brief essay explains basic brain responses to being attacked, including sexually.
 It also has links to key scientific review articles on the brain bases and evolutionary origins of commonly misunderstood effects of the defense/fear circuitry taking over: impairment of the prefrontal cortex, survival reflexes (e.g., freezing, tonic immobility) and ineffective habit behaviors.

 Why Rape and Trauma Victims Have Fragmented and Incomplete Memories

-This brief essay, written with David Lisak, explains how fear and trauma, including in the midst of a sexual assault, shape how memories are encoded, and thus how we should expect the memories to be later, when the victim is trying to recall what happened with investigators, school administrators, family and friends.
+This brief essay, written with David Lisak and published on Time.com in 2014, explains how fear and trauma, including in the midst of a sexual assault, shape how memories are encoded, and thus how we should expect the memories to be later, when the victim is trying to recall what happened with investigators, school administrators, family and friends.
 Understanding these basics can be very helpful to everyone involved, including by decreasing victims' shame and self-doubt about fragmentary and incomplete memories.
+This copy includes more links to supporting review articles by top neuroscientists who study the impacts of stress on the prefrontal cortex and the neurobiology of memory.

 Neurobiology of Trauma & Sexual Assault

-In this in-depth YouTube video, I present on how the brain impacts of sexual assault shape the victim's experience, behavior, and memories.
-It includes the PowerPoint slides and embedded videos that illustrate key effects (e.g., survival reflexes).
-It's a version of most my in-demand training that gets rave reviews from civilian and military police, attorneys and victim advocates, higher education administrators, etc.
+In this in-depth YouTube video, I explain how the brain impacts of sexual assault shape victims’ experiences, behaviors, and memories, including with embedded videos that illustrate key effects (e.g., survival reflexes).
+It's a version of most my in-demand training that gets rave reviews from civilian and military police, attorneys and victim advocates, higher education administrators, etc. (I start talking about the brain at 9:10, but what comes before sets the stage and is important, especially because I clarify that empowering and connecting with victims does not mean being biased as an investigator, adjudicator, etc.).

 Neurobiology of Sexual Assault: 2-Part Webinar Series